Simple Weekday Sourdough Bread Recipe

 This post might include affiliate links.
 See my policy.

-Baking a healthy and nourishing loaf of sourdough bread—with your sourdough starter—is gratifying, to be sure, but what if you’re not home all day to check in on the long-fermented dough?
+Baking a healthy and nourishing loaf of sourdough bread with your sourdough starter is gratifying, to be sure, but what if you’re not home all day to check in on the long-fermented dough?
 I mean, some of us do have to work, right?
-This simple weekday sourdough bread is an uncomplicated recipe and schedule for mixing and baking a loaf of bread during the busy workweek.
+This simple weekday sourdough bread recipe and schedule are uncomplicated for mixing and baking a loaf of bread during the busy workweek.

-This post is full of pictures and videos to help convey the sourdough bread-making process clearly and concisely.
-But why is this recipe so easy compared to others here?
+This post includes pictures and videos that clearly and concisely convey the full sourdough bread-making process.
+But why is this recipe so easy compared to others?

 • It’s a no-knead sourdough bread recipe: mix everything in one bowl